 Pursuant to the May 15th Mayoral Proclamation to Further Promulgate Emergency Orders During the State of Emergency Due to COVID-19, the New Orleans Health Department provides the following general directives to all individuals and businesses to best mitigate the further spread of COVID-19 in New Orleans.
-The CDC advises the best way to prevent the spread of the illness is to avoid being exposed to the virus, so individuals and businesses should follow these directives to the maximum extent feasible, effective May 28, 2021.
+The CDC advises the best way to prevent the spread of the illness is to avoid being exposed to the virus, so individuals and businesses should follow these directives to the maximum extent feasible, effective July 23, 2021.

-- All residents and visitors to the City of New Orleans should take personal responsibility to prevent the further spread of COVID-19, including but not limited to, remaining in their homes whenever possible and avoiding gatherings; - Individuals who are considered high risk for complications due to COVID-19, such as the elderly and people with pre-existing health conditions should remain at home unless accessing essential services; - Individuals who are not fully vaccinated should maintain social distancing of at least six feet from other (non- household) individuals;
+- All residents and visitors to the City of New Orleans should take personal responsibility to prevent the further spread of COVID-19, including but not limited to, remaining in their homes whenever possible and avoiding gatherings; - Individuals who are considered high risk for complications due to COVID-19, such as the elderly and people with pre-existing health conditions should remain at home unless accessing essential services; - Individuals are required to wear face coverings in the following settings, as specified in Federal and State guidelines: - While passengers and operators of public conveyances, including airplanes, ships, ferries, trains, buses, taxis, ride-shares, and the corresponding transportation hubs;

-- Individuals who are not fully vaccinated over the age of 2 and without breathing complications (i.e. use of oxygen) should wear a face covering at all times when in public or with people from another household; - Individuals are required to wear face coverings in the following settings, as specified in Federal and State guidelines: - While passengers and operators of public conveyances, including airplanes, ships, ferries, trains, buses, taxis, ride-shares, and the corresponding transportation hubs; - o Government offices (including City of New Orleans government); - o In all healthcare facilities, including physician's offices, hospitals, and long-term care facilities; - o All early childhood, elementary, and secondary educational institutions - Businesses must comply with all safety requirements as set forth herein; - Nothing in these guidelines shall prevent private businesses from requiring masks or social distancing to conduct operations. - Movement around the City should be limited so as to minimize interaction with large groups; - Live entertainment is only allowed following the rules set forth on pages 15-19.
+- Government offices (including City of New Orleans government); - In all healthcare facilities, including physician's offices, hospitals, and long-term care facilities; - All early childhood, elementary, and secondary educational institutions according to the guidelines set forth by the local school governing body or individual school. - All individuals over the age of 2 and without breathing complications(i.e. use of oxygen) are subject to an indoor mask advisory and are strongly recommended to wear a face covering over the nose and mouth: - At all times when in indoor spaces outside the household, unless actively eating or drinking; - While riding in a vehicle with members outside of the household - Businesses must comply with all safety requirements as set forth herein; - Nothing in these guidelines shall prevent private businesses from requiring masks or social distancing to conduct operations. - Movement around the City should be limited so as to minimize interaction with large groups; - Live entertainment is only allowed following the rules set forth on pages 15-19.